jfallmann/MONSDA/docs/source/configurator.rst

 | **SET THREADS**                                                                                                           |
 +---------------------------------------------------------------------------------------------------------------------------+

 To create a new project or a new config-file, the Configurator will take you through all necessary steps.
-For creating a project you have to enter a path to establish.
-Note, that your project folder will grow with your results.
-Choose a place with enough memory if necessary.
+You will have to choose a working directory.
+Note, that your project folder will grow with your results, so choose a place with enough space.

 Modify an existing config-file